Near Powhatan in Powhatan County, Virginia — The American South (Mid-Atlantic)

 Gen. Robert E. Lee joined soldiers holding a prayer service, Nov 1863.
 Religious revivals swept the Confederate army in 1863-64, and prayer meetings and baptisms occurred in camps and hospitals such as Huguenot Springs.

 Location.
-37° 33.563′ N, 77° 42.241′ W. Marker is near Powhatan, Virginia, in Powhatan County.
-Marker is on Old Confederate Cemetery Road, 0.1 miles west of Huguenot Springs Road (Virginia Route 607), on the left when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 37° 33.563′ N, 77° 42.241′ W. Marker was near Powhatan, Virginia, in Powhatan County.
+It was on Old Confederate Cemetery Road 0.1 miles west of Huguenot Springs Road (Virginia Route 607), on the left when traveling west.
 Located in Huguenot Springs Cemetery.
 Touch for map.
-Marker is in this post office area: Midlothian VA 23113, United States of America.
+Marker was in this post office area: Midlothian VA 23113, United States of America.
 Touch for directions.